bradchristie/taminations-flutter/assets/c1/stretch_concept.md

 Note: The examples above are here only to clarify the definition.
-They don't necessarily represent good usage-- particularly Stretch Turn and Deal from left-hand two-faced lines.
+They don't necessarily represent good usage-- particularly "Stretch Turn and Deal" from Left-Hand Two-Faced Lines.

 Common applications include
-Recycle, Ah So, and Turn and Deal (from Right-Hand Two-Faced Lines).
+"Recycle", "Ah So", and "Turn and Deal" (from Right-Hand Two-Faced Lines).

 *Teaching Hint:* This call is usually danced with those coming to the center actually going to the far center spots,